DRC Online Portal Info

 After you have requested your accommodations for each class and your faculty notification letters have been sent out, you can begin making alternative format requests for the book(s) that you will be using in each class.
 The video and PDF links listed below provide step-by-step instructions on how to make alternative format requests for each book in your class(es).

-For tech support questions about the DRC online portal, please contact your Access Specialist.
+(STUDENTS) For tech support questions about the DRC online portal, please contact your Access Specialist.

 Location: Bldg 124 (Student Services, across from Spanos Stadium)